This page is a printable version of: https://www.iow.nhs.uk/our-services/mental-health-services/community-mental-health-services.htm

 Referral to primary care based help (IAPT) services or 3rd sector are also started from SPA involvement.

-Medication advice and management is provided to GP's requesting prescribing guidance for patients with mental health problems that can be safely treated in primary care.
-SPA conduct a weekly Multi Disciplinary Team Meeting chaired by a Consultant Psychiatrist to provide medical oversight of risk and patient needs.
+SPA conduct a weekly Consultant Psychiatrist review to provide medical oversight of risk and patient needs, medication advice and management is provided to GP's requesting prescribing guidance for patients with mental health problems that can be safely treated in primary care.